c-cube/ocaml-containers/README.md

 ## Migration Guide

+### To 3.0

+The [changelog's breaking section](CHANGELOG.md) contains a list of the breaking changes in this release.

+1. The biggest change is that some sub-libraries have been either turned into their own packages (`containers-thread`, `containers-data`), deleted (`containers.iter`),or merged elsewhere (`containers.sexp`).
+  This means that if use these libraries you will have to edit your `dune`/`_oasis`/`opam` files.

+  - if you use `containers.sexp` (i.e. the `CCSexp` module), it now lives in `containers` itself.
+  - if you used anything in `containers.data`, you need to depend on the `containers-data` package now.

+2. Another large change is the removal (at last!) of functions deprecated in 2.8, related to the spread of `Seq.t` as the standard iterator type.
+  Functions like `CCVector.of_seq` now operate on this standard `Seq.t` type, and old-time iteration based on [iter](https://github.com/c-cube/iter) is now named `of_iter`, `to_iter`, etc.

+  Here you need to change you code, possibly using search and replace.
+  Thankfully, the typechecker should guide you.

+3. `Array_slice` and `String.Sub` have been removed to simplify the code and `String` more lightweight.
+There is no replacement at the moment.
+  Please tell us if you need this to be turned into a sub-library.

+4. Renaming of some functions into more explicit/clear names.
+  Examples:

+  * `CCVector.shrink` is now `CCVector.truncate`
+  * `CCVector.remove` is now `CCVector.remove_unordered`, to be
+    contrasted with the new `CCVector.remove_and_shift`.
+  * `CCPair.map_fst` and `map_snd` now transform a tuple into another tuple by modify the first (resp. second) element.

+5. All the collection pretty-printers now take their separator/start/stop optional arguments as `unit printer` (i.e. `Format.formatter -> unit -> unit` functions) rather than strings.
+This gives the caller better control over the formatting of lists, arrays, queues, tables, etc.

+6. Removal of many deprecated functions.

 ### To 2.0

 - The type system should detect issues related to `print` renamed into `pp` easily.